 By the end of this course, you’ll know how to avoid risks and how to respond in case things go wrong.

 My best experience in Rescue Diver is that I have gained so much knowledge.

-And Jesper examines the practical part really well with Isa and me.
+And Jesper examined the practical part really well with Isa and me.

-So, one thing I really like is the knowledge review, is there you really suck so much knowledge to you.
+So, one thing I really like is the knowledge review, where you really suck so much knowledge to you.